bogdanarsenic/Dyna-Bluster-Game/README.md

 # DynaBLASTER
-A Python clone of Bomberman
+A Python clone of Bomberman.
+Project done 2017. by 4 students.

 ##Dependencies